 WHO IS REQUIRED TO REPORT SEXUAL MISCONDUCT?

-There are a variety of different reporting obligations that may be required of ETSU employees.
+ETSU encourages reporting of any incidents of sexual misconduct.
+Under Title IX and the Clery Act, there are a variety of different reporting obligations that may be required of ETSU employees.
 Some obligations apply to all employees and others depend on your position within the university.
-You may be designated as a Title IX Responsible Employee (“RE”) because your position on campus is one that students, co-workers or visitors see as a trusted representative of the university.
-As an RE, you have an important duty to ensure victims of sexual harassment and sexual violence are properly connected to resources and reporting options.
+You may be designated as a Title IX "official with authority" or you may be designated by the university as a mandatory reporter based on your position on campus.
+You may also be designated a Campus Security Authority (CSA) depending on your official responsibilities.
+If your position on campus is one that students, co-workers or visitors see as a trusted representative of the university, ETSU requires you to report incidents of sexual misconduct.
+As an ETSU mandatory reporter, you have an important duty to ensure victims of sexual harassment and sexual violence are properly connected to resources and reporting options.
 More information on reporting requirements can be found in the University Policy on Sexual Misconduct.

 Campus Security Authorities (CSA)